vectrixdevelops/audio-mpg123/README.md

 > The backend implementation for the node version of audio-speaker.

-This is for the wrapper audio-speaker to use optionally when not wanting browser implementation (to reduce size).
+This is a wrapper for audio-speaker to use optisonally when not wanting browser implementation (to reduce size).

 ## Credits